zhqu1148980644/TMP/leetcode/105-Construct-Binary-Tree-from-Preorder-and-Inorder-Traversal.md

 - As the root node is the first node visited in preorder traversal, then for each preorder array, the first element represents the root node of the binary search tree.
 After finding out the root node, which part of the array belongs to the left subtree/right tree?
 - As the sequence of inorder traversal is in ascending order, and the left subtree is always smaller than the right subtree in a binary search tree, we can split the inorder traversal sequence into two parts demarcated by the root node.
 The root node come from preorder sequence mentioned before.
     - Knowning the partion point of the inorder traversal sequence, it's easy to get the length of the left subtree/right subtree. ie: the length of the left/right subarray.
-    - Suppose the length of left subarray is `l`, then left tree in preorder traversal sequence is `preorder[1: 1 + l]` and `preorder[1 + l:]` for right subtree.
+    - Suppose the length of left subarray is `l`, then left tree in preorder traversal sequence is `preorder[1: 1 + l]` and `preorder(1 + l:]` for right subtree.
-- In each step we can find the `root node`, nodes in preorder's head part that belongs to the `left subtree`, nodes in preorder's tail part that belongs to the `right subtree`.
+- In each step we can find the `root node`, nodes in preorder's head part belonging to the `left subtree` and nodes in preorder's tail part belonging to the `right subtree`.
 It's clear that this problem can be solved by a recursive approach.

 - image reference: https://leetcode-cn.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/solution/c-tu-jie-guo-cheng-by-aris-7/